m-a-h-e/m-a-h-e.github.io/classification_basics.md

 ## The Softmax Function and its Derivative

-{:.note}
-We define n as the softmax output vector index and k as the softmax input vector index.
+>We define n as the softmax output vector index and k as the softmax input vector index.
 The sum symbol in the formulas below always means "sum over all k" (sum over all input indices).

 The softmax function is defined as